-1.4.5 Non-TOE hardware/software/firmware required by the TOE
+2.4.3 Non-TOE hardware/software/firmware required by the TOE

 There is no explicit non-TOE hardware, software or firmware required by the TOE to perform its claimed security features.
 The TOE is defined to comprise the chip and the complete operating system and application.
-Note, the inlay holding the chip as well as the antenna and the booklet (holding the printed MRZ) are needed to represent a complete MRTD, nevertheless these parts are not inevitable for the secure operation of the TOE.
+Note, the inlay holding the chip as well as the antenna and the booklet or card are needed to represent a complete Digital Identity, nevertheless these parts are not inevitable for the secure operation of the TOE.